 Got youngsters on board?
 Then don’t miss the Mississippi Natural Science Museum and the Children’s Museum, both visitor favorites.

-Nature enthusiasts will want to put the Mississippi Petrified Forest and LeFleur’s Bluff State Park on their must-see list.
-And art lovers will enjoy strolling through the galleries of Jackson’s trendy Fondren district.
+Nature enthusiasts will want to put the Mississippi Petrified Forest and LeFleur’s Bluff State Park on their list of what to do in Jackson, MS. And art lovers will enjoy strolling through the galleries of Jackson’s trendy Fondren district.

 If you’re a music lover, you’ve come to the right place.
 Music is yet another of Jackson’s riches.
 Whether it’s jazz, gospel, or blues, there’s something for music fans of every appetite.
 Be sure to catch a live performance in the city’s historic Farish Street district.
 You’ll end your day on a high note.